BinaryMuse/timex/README.md

 Timex
 =====

-Timex is a small timer module that uses `requestAnimationFrame` and `performance.now()` for high-accuracy timing when possible.
+Timex is a small timer module that uses `requestAnimationFrame` and `performance.now()` (or `process.hrtime` in Node) for high-accuracy timing when possible.
 The timer can be paused and resumed, and set to an arbitrary time.

 Installation
 ------------